Niiklasu/halfways/README.md

 - Google Maps API

 ## Future Plans
-- Allow user to select their current location.
 - Include images and reviews for the reccomendation.
 - Add support for public transit.
 - Add support for more languages.